Spinal arthritis diagnosis

-Accurate diagnosis of spinal arthritis is a complex task.
-There are many types of arthritis as well as a multitude of other diseases and injuries that cause spinal symptoms.
-In gathering a medical history, doctors usually inquire about the severity of symptoms in relation to the types of activities performed, when most symptoms occur, what makes symptoms better and worse, and what treatments have been tried.
-The doctor should perform a back examination including performing a series of exercises to test flexibility and range of motion.
-Then the doctor may run a series of tests such as blood work, MRI, X-ray, CT scan, or bone scan to arrive at an accurate diagnosis.
-Before making a decision concerning neck or back surgery, research the new procedures and technologies now available.
-For example, Laser Spine Institute has furthered the development of innovative treatments of neck and back pain through minimally invasive, outpatient procedures.
-These procedures drastically reduce the pain, recovery time, and scarring associated with traditional open back surgery.
-To learn more about LSI or to receive a complimentary review of your MRI or CT scan, contact us today.
+An accurate diagnosis of spinal arthritis is a complex task.
+There are many types of arthritis as well as a multitude of other diseases and injuries that can cause spinal symptoms.
+When gathering a medical history, physicians usually inquire about the severity of symptoms in relation to the types of activities performed, when most symptoms occur, what makes symptoms better and worse, and what treatments have been tried.

+Open back surgery is a risky procedure that should be used as a last resort for treatment.
+Before making a decision concerning neck or back surgery, research the new procedures and technologies that are now available.
+For example, Laser Spine Institute has furthered the development of innovative treatments of neck and back pain through minimally invasive decompression and stabilization surgeries.

 These outpatient procedures drastically reduce the pain, recovery time^ and scarring associated with traditional open back surgery.
 We offer our minimally invasive spine surgery patients a streamlined experience, allowing them to avoid hospital-related costs and return to their lives and the things they enjoy as quickly as possible.
 To learn more about Laser Spine Institute and how we can help treat your spinal arthritis, contact us today.
 You can submit your most recent MRI report or CT scan for our team to review to determine your candidacy for one of our procedures.